shreyaAwasthiNashtech/pi-shaped-workshop-shreyaawasthi/README.md

 Avoid using broad roles like Editor or Owner.
 Regularly review IAM policies to check for over-permissioned accounts.
 Use separate service accounts for different apps or environments.

+# IAM Policy
+In this exercise, IAM policies were used to control who can access what in the GCP project.
+The goal was to make sure that each user or service only had the permissions they truly needed, nothing more.

+IAM policies work by linking a role to a principal (like a user or service account).
+When assigning a role, the policy gives that person or service certain permissions to interact with Google Cloud resources.

+For example:
+I created a custom role called TestRoleExercise2, which only has the permission to view Compute Engine instances.
+This role was then assigned to a service account that needs to read VM information, but not change anything.
+I also assigned the basic Viewer role to a test user.
+This lets them view resources across the project, but not make any changes.
+By applying these policies:
+- I followed the principle of least privilege, which helps keep the environment secure.
+- I avoided using broad roles like Editor or Owner, as they give too much access.
+- Each role was assigned a clear purpose, either for viewing only or for a specific task.

+In short, IAM policies were used to make sure that everyone and everything only got access to exactly what was needed, which is a key security practice in GCP.

+# Assigning IAM Roles/Permissions
+To assign permissions, I went to IAM, then selected Grant Access, selected the project, and added a new principal.
+This principal could be either a Google account (such as a Gmail ID) or a GCP-managed identity, like a service account.

+After adding the principal, I selected a role by navigating to the "Basic" category and choosing the Viewer role.
+The Viewer role was selected because it allows the user to see project resources but not make any changes.
+This ensures that users can monitor or check configurations without the ability to modify, delete, or manage permissions, helping to keep the environment secure.

+Additionally, I created a custom role named TestRoleExercise2, which includes only the compute.instances.list permission.
+This custom role was assigned to a service account, allowing it only to view Compute Engine instances, not alter them.
+This is useful for monitoring or reporting tasks performed by backend services.

+These roles were carefully selected to minimise access while still allowing necessary operations.
+I avoided broad roles like Editor or Owner to follow the principle of least privilege, giving only the exact access that was required, nothing more.